-For children with social, emotional or mental health difficulties we work with any outside services supporting them to enable them to remain in place for the transition period where possible.
+For children with social, emotional or mental health difficulties we work with any outside services supporting them to enable this to remain in place for the transition period where possible.
 This is to ensure they have familiar support during the time of change as this can cause significant anxiety and further difficulties.

 Children who move to other schools at times other than the end of year 6 are also given support where needed, and reasonable to the time frame available.
 We have created books of memories and goodbye parties for Looked After Children to ensure they have a positive end and a "good goodbye".
-We are fully aware that this often hasn't happened during periods of change in their life.
-We send all relevant information (for example reports, assessments, minutes from meeting with parents/carers, programmes of study they have followed during their time with us) onto the school promptly, and where necessary have had additional phone and email conversations to clarify support provided, progress, and relevant holistic information about the child and their needs.
+We are aware that this often hasn't happened during periods of change in their life.
+We send all relevant information (for example reports, assessments, minutes from meeting with parents/carers, programmes of study they have followed during their time with us, passports with information of what they find helpful in difficult times) onto the school promptly, and where necessary have had additional phone and email conversations to clarify support provided, progress, and relevant holistic information about the child and their needs.